peymanrasouli/peymanrasouli.github.io/_pages/about.md

 In 2023, I earned my PhD in Computer Science from the SIRIUS Research Center at the University of Oslo, with a focus on XAI.
 In my PhD research, I immersed myself in the nuances of interpreting and improving black-box ML models like Deep Neural Networks.
 Through this journey, I grasped the vital importance of XAI in building AI systems that are safe, fair, transparent, and accountable — a foundation for the ethical and responsible application of AI in both societal and industrial settings.
 Before this, I obtained my M.Sc. in Artificial Intelligence in 2016 from Qazvin Islamic Azad University (QIAU), Iran, where I conducted research on graphical models and various areas of computer vision.
 Prior to that, I earned my B.Sc. in Computer Software Technology Engineering in 2012 from Islamic Azad University, Mahabad Branch, Iran.

-If you share an interest in XAI, whether it is about its practical application in industry or research exploration, I would be happy to connect.
+If you share an interest in XAI, whether it is practical application in industry or research exploration, I would be happy to connect.
 Feel free to drop me an email or reach out on LinkedIn.